ddojo/ddojo.github.io/README.md

 | 15 min | initial exploration, questions                   |
 | 60 min | analyze, coding-dojo-style (in small sub-groups) |
 | 15 min | present results, recap                           |

+### Attention!
+We are currently experimenting with variations of this process

 ## What is coding-dojo style?